cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop
+# Welcome to The Local Coffee Shop

-Welcome to our simple React app showcasing a local coffee shop.
-We serve the best coffee in town!
+A simple React app showcasing a local coffee shop's menu and welcome message.

 ## Features
-- View our delicious coffee menu
+- Stylish interface
-- Stylish and responsive design
+- List of coffees and pastries

-## Technologies Used
-- React
+- React framework
-- CSS

-## Installation
+## Getting Started
 1. Clone the repository:
    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```
-2. Navigate to the project directory:
+2. Navigate into the directory:
    ```bash
    cd TestRepoCreation
    ```